vasmks/portfolio-code-temp/README.md

 ### YOLO26

-The bundled default is `Yolo26BubbleDetector`, backed by the approximately 20 MB `src/toontra/weights/speech_bubble_yolo26s.pt`.
-It was trained for this reconstruction on a public speech-bubble dataset and uses an 800-pixel inference size by default.
+`Yolo26BubbleDetector` is the default detector.
+It uses the bundled `speech_bubble_yolo26s.pt` checkpoint, which was fine-tuned for this reconstruction on a public speech-bubble dataset.
+The default inference image size is 800 pixels.

 See [docs/model_choices.md](docs/model_choices.md) for training provenance and [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for dependency licenses.

 ### MA-Net

 `ManetBubbleMasker` uses an MA-Net model with a ResNet34 encoder for speech-bubble segmentation.
-Its approximately 122 MB checkpoint is distributed separately and is not included in Git.
+The checkpoint is distributed separately and is not stored in this repository.

 - Filename: `toontra_manet_resnet34_bubble_segmentation.pth`
 - Checkpoint: [toontra-research/toontra-manet-bubble-segmentation](https://huggingface.co/toontra-research/toontra-manet-bubble-segmentation)